-Did your dirt bike start smoking?
+Did your 4 stroke dirt bike start smoking out the exhaust?
 What does that mean and why did it happen?

-Whether it’s smoking black, white or blue, this article will cover all the top reasons why it’s smoking, what causes, and how to fix the smoking that’s not supposed to happen.
+Whether it’s smoking black, white or blue, this article will cover all the top reasons why your 2 stroke or 4 stroke is smoking, what causes might be, and how to fix the smoking that’s not supposed to happen.

 What Does It Mean When A Dirt Bike Is Smoking?

 Smoke can come from various areas on your dirt bike.
 Some or perfectly normal, and others are a cause for concern.
 Smoke usually comes out the exhaust of a dirt bike, but it can come off of or out of the radiator.